-- "The patience of Job" this is proverbial, but may not be the best description of Job's character. - Job's story is an ancient story. - The first two chapters set the stage for the discussions which follow and are mostly in prose.

-- Throughout the book there are "time stamps" which indicate that Job lived around the time of Abraham. - There is, however, no mention of Moses or the Law or of Abraham or his descendants - Job was not in the line of the faith of Abraham, yet he is singled out by the LORD for his character. - This is reason to pause and think about what faith looked like without reference to the promises of God.
+- "The patience of Job" is proverbial, but may not be the best description of Job's character. - Job's story is an ancient story. - The opening two chapters set the stage for the discussions to follow and are mostly in prose. - Throughout the book there are "time stamps" which indicate that Job lived around the time of Abraham. - There is no mention of Moses or the Law or of Abraham and his descendants. - In that sense Job was not in the line of the faith of Abraham, yet he is singled out by the LORD for his character. - This is reason to pause and think about what faith looked like among the Gentiles without reference to the promises of God.